kmels/dart-haskell/README.md

 Description
 ------
-Automated Testing for typed-programs as powerful as in [http://hackage.haskell.org/trac/ghc/wiki/Commentary/Compiler/FC](System FC)
+Automated Testing for typed-programs as powerful as in [System FC](http://hackage.haskell.org/trac/ghc/wiki/Commentary/Compiler/FC)

 We take a module expressed in Haskell's External Core (EC) language and through the following steps, simulate the program against likely runs to test it:
  - parse EC syntax [Doing]